 A command line tool to manage scientific papers.

-Papr is a command line tool to manage and quickyl access scientific papers.
+Papr is a tool to manage and quickyl access scientific papers from the command line.

 pip install papr